Pierce County completed renovation of Dawson Playfield in August of 2021. Renovations included:

 Partial perimeter fence replacement – new 4’ high chain link fencing to improve the park’s appearance and prevent unauthorized driving into the park.

 Softball field renovations – including a new backstop and ADA pathway to seating.

-Dawson Playfield’s is a popular neighborhood park located on the corner of 90th St. and Portland Avenue in Tacoma.
-Current amenities at Dawson Playfield include a covered picnic shelter lighted softball field (non-regulation), outdoor basketball and tennis courts, playground equipment, restrooms, uncovered picnic tables, and a walking track
+Dawson Playfield is a popular neighborhood park located on the corner of 90th St. and Portland Avenue in Tacoma.
+Amenities at Dawson Playfield included a covered picnic shelter lighted softball field (non-regulation), outdoor basketball and tennis courts, playground equipment, restrooms, uncovered picnic tables, and a walking track